BattletechModders/ModTek/README.md

 ## Building It

-After checking out the project, you must edit `Directory.Build.props` at the root level.
-Replace `CHANGEME_TO_FULL_PATH_TO_BTG_DIR` with the full path to your BattleTech Game (BTG) directory (one example - `E:\steam\SteamApps\common\BATTLETECH`).
-Once this is done, open the projects and restore NuGet dependencies.
-You should be able to build ModTek once these steps are complete.
+After checking out the project, you must update a configuration file with the full path to your BattleTech Game directory.
+Copy the file from `CHANGEME.Directory.Build.props` to `Directory.Build.props`.
+Open `Directory.Build.props` in the editor of your choice, and replace `CHANGEME_TO_FULL_PATH_TO_BTG_DIR` with the full path to your BattleTech Game (BTG) directory (one example - `E:\steam\SteamApps\common\BATTLETECH`).
+Close and save. `Directory.Build.props` is excluded in `.gitignore` so you changes will not affect other developers, only you.

-:information_source: Linux users should note that `Directory.Build.props` is likely case-sensitive.
+:information_source: Linux users should note that `Directory.Build.props` is case-sensitive.
 If you find the project won't compile for you, make sure the case is correct.

-:warning: You SHOULD NOT commit changes to `Directory.Build.props`.
-You are strongly suggested to update your local git index to skip this file, using the `git update-index --skip-worktree Directory.Build.props` command.
-This will allow you to change the file, and leave it tracked by Git, without always being marked as changed on your end.
-This [StackOverflow answer](https://stackoverflow.com/questions/936249/how-to-stop-tracking-and-ignore-changes-to-a-file-in-git) has background on this recommendation.
+Once you can updated the configuration, open the VS solution and restore NuGet dependencies.
+You should be able to build ModTek once these steps are complete.

 ## License